-Marketing Automation, the automation and personalisation of marketing processes, is an important part of improving customer experience but it involves certain challenges.
+Marketing Automation, the automation and personalization of marketing processes, is an important part of improving customer experience but it involves certain challenges.
 Factors such as the correct implementation of CRM and Marketing Automation software, understanding potential moments for powerful communication, acting in accordance with GDPR and other privacy regulations and the commitment of your own business are just a few of the challenges that can hamper a marketing automation programme.
 A correct implementation can do a great deal to boost sales and customer satisfaction, not to mention the cost and time savings it can bring.

 Here we’ll review several of the main marketing automation tactics that can help your business to connect with clients and prospects and take your one-to-one marketing to the next level.